daquansmith/CSC-133-Game/README.md

-# A1Prj
-CSC 133 Project assignement 1
+# CSC 133 Game Devolpment

-ECS SCL1234 BONES
+This is a place where I store my game that I developed in my CSC 133 class.